gorda/istio.io/content/en/docs/tasks/security/citadel-config/ca-namespace-targeting/index.md

 * Follow the [Istio installation guide](/docs/setup/install/istioctl/) to install Istio with mutual TLS enabled.

-### Deactivating service account secret generation for a single namespace
+### Deactivating service account secret generation for a single namespace{#deactivating-service-account-secret-generation-for-a-single-namespace}

 To create a new sample namespace `foo`, run: